syntax-objects/Summer2021/.github/ISSUE_TEMPLATE/enter-the-syntax-parse-bee.md

 ---
-name: 'Enter the 2021 Syntax Parse bee'
+name: Enter the 2021 Syntax Parse bee
 about: form to submit entries
 title: "[entry - name/description of macro]"
-labels: entry
+labels: ''
 assignees: ''

 ---